TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 ================================

 Domain objects in Extbase are validated only at one point in time:
 When they get inserted into a controller action.
-With the help of figure 9-1 we can show what happens before the action is called.
+Figure 9-1 shows what happens before the action is called.

 .. figure:: /Images/9-CrosscuttingConcerns/figure-9-1.png
     :align: center